TheDuriel/YouHaveATree/README.md

 It is specifically developed for Choose Your Own Adventure and Interactive Fiction _drafting_.

+Made in Godot 3.0.

 * Planned Features:
 * ~~Return button goes back up to the previous tree.~~ DONE
 * ~~A list of all trees in the current project.
 By folder/name.~~ DONE
 * Tooltips.
 Maybe.
 * Allow the undoing of node Deletion.
 * Saving of .tree files in a human readable, and easily editable, format.
-(Port them to a real writing tool!)
+NEARLY DONE

 Usage: